albertoacerbi/oranzees/README.md

 # Oranzees model

-This repository contains the code and documents the development of the oranzees model (more information to follow as the project develops).
+This repository contains the code and it documents the development of the the oranzees model (more information to follow as the project develops).

 The material is organised as follows:

-* [main.R](main.R): the actual code (in development)

-* [01-oranzees.Rmd](01-oranzees.Rmd), etc.: R Markdown files documenting the development of the model.
+* [01-oranzees.Rmd](01-oranzees.Rmd) to [07-oranzees.Rmd](07-oranzees.Rmd): R Markdown files documenting the development of the model, mainly for "internal" use.

 * [test.R](test.R): code-only file to test code

+* [model-description.Rmd](model-description.Rmd): a description of the model after the first stage of the development, and *before* any extensive test.

+* [main.R](main.R): the model code, described in [model-description.Rmd](model-description.Rmd)

 Plus two folders: